Jeffchen54/SKK-Downloader/README.md

 Project used to play around with python and download from Sankaku while bypassing numerous methods employed by Sankaku.
 Method is slower than other mass downloaders and only compatible with https://chan.sankakucomplex.com/

 Functionality:
-- Downloads all images, videos, and flash games from a given page while bypassing download prevention methods
+- Downloads all images, videos, and flash games from a given page while bypassing download prevention methods.
+Downloads up to 2000 files (100 page limit)
 - Sets post id as downloaded file filenames
 - Ignores previous downloaded photos (if they were downloaded using this program)
 - Custom directory